 No significant change, or impact not identified by the GPU EIR regarding air quality is expected as a result of this project.
-All proposed parcels will be planted in almond trees, and no construction is proposed as part of this parcel map request.
+Both proposed parcels will continue to be planted in almond trees, and no construction is proposed as part of this parcel map request.
 However, under the Zoning Ordinance for the A-2 zoning district, each parcel may have a maximum of two dwelling units and one junior accessory dwelling unit (JADU).
-The second dwelling unit may be either a single-family dwelling or an accessory dwelling unit (JADU) if the project is approved.
 The second dwelling unit may be either a single-family dwelling or an accessory dwelling unit (ADU).
+Accordingly, each of the proposed Parcels could build a maximum of two dwelling units and one junior accessory dwelling unit (JADU) if the project is approved.
+The second dwelling units may be either a single-family dwelling or an accessory dwelling unit (ADU).

 The project was referred to the Air District and no response has been received to date.
-Any future construction activities on the proposed parcels would occur in compliance with the General Agriculture (A-2) zoning district, and all SJVAPCD regulations.
+Any future construction activities on either proposed parcel would occur in compliance with the A-2 zoning district, and all SJVAPCD regulations.

-If approved, all proposed parcels will maintain consistency with the density and intensity allowed with the "Agricultural" designation of the General Plan as well as the uses permitted in the A-2 zoning district.
+If approved, both parcels will maintain consistency with the density and intensity allowed with the "Agricultural" designation of the General Plan as well as the uses permitted in the General Agricultural (A-2) zoning district.
 Accordingly, the potential impacts to Air Quality are considered to be consistent with those considered in the GPU EIR.